gregbeech/website/blog/2013/java-is-the-new-c-plus-plus.markdown

 And I'm not sure I have a good answer.

 Java is an outdated language, but that doesn't mean you can't build great systems with it.
 Most people consider C++ to be pretty outdated for systems building (that was the starting point for this post, if you can remember back that far) but Facebook use it extensively and it doesn't seem to have held them back too much.
-And there are some great frameworks (e.g Mule ESB, which we're using to shunt around messages) that use Java primarily as the glue, where it almost certainly makes sense to use it directly rather than try and wedge some other language in there.
+And there are some great frameworks that provide a lot of functionality and just use Java as the glue, so when there isn't a lot of actual code it might not be worth the effort to try and wedge some other language in there.

-I guess the answer is that you need to differentiate between frameworks that you're using because they provide significant value which would require you to write a lot of complex and/or boilerplate code to replace them, and frameworks that you're using to make up for the language deficiencies which in turn _cause_ you to write even more complex and/or boilerplate code to support the framework (e.g. pretty much anything that has a lot of `Factory`, `Manager` or `Provider` classes).
-If your code is the latter - which a lot of Java code is - then you might be better off using a more modern language.
+However a lot of Java code seems to make extensive use of frameworks to try and compensate for the language deficiencies, and these frameworks often _cause_ you to write even more complex and/or boilerplate code just to support the framework, meaning your useful code (i.e. the stuff that solves actual business problems) is lost in a mire of support code.
+Pretty much any framework that has a lot of `Factory`, `Manager` or `Provider` classes, or that requires hundreds of lines of XML configuration, is going to be in this category.

+Take an honest look at your current codebase and see what proportion of it is real business code, and what proportion is either framework support code/configuration or dumb data transfer objects with no real behaviour of their own.
+If the ratio's not so good, you might be better off using a more modern language.